 Luxury Traveler (€500+ per day)

-Paris does luxury exceptionally well.
-Five-star hotels in the 1st, 7th, and 8th arrondissements start around €400-800 per night.
-Michelin-starred dining ranges from €80 for a lunch menu at a one-star to €300+ for a multi-course tasting menu at a three-star establishment.
-Private guided tours, chauffeur services, and VIP access to attractions add up quickly but deliver once-in-a-lifetime experiences.
+Luxury is one thing Paris does without breaking a sweat.
+Five-star hotels in the 1st, 7th, and 8th arrondissements open around €400-800 a night.
+Michelin dining ranges from €80 for a one-star lunch menu to €300 and up for a tasting menu at a three-star.
+Private guides, chauffeurs, and VIP access stack up fast, but they buy you the experiences people remember for years.

 Sample 7-Day Budget (Mid-Range, Per Person)